makeabilitylab/physcomp/communication/serial-intro.md

 COM7
 ```

-Then, create a `SerialPort` object, which takes the COM port, the baud rate, serial configuration parameters (parity bit, data bit length, and stop bit).
-Using the created port object, open it.
+Then, we'll create a `SerialPort` object, which takes the COM port, the baud rate, serial configuration parameters (parity bit, data bit length, and stop bit).
+We'll then open this port.

 ```
 PS> $port= new-Object System.IO.Ports.SerialPort COM7,9600,None,8,one
 PS> $port.open()
 ```

-To write to the port, we can use `WriteLine(<str>)`:
+To write to the port using ASCII-encoded text, we'll use `WriteLine(<str>)`:

 ```
 PS> $port.WriteLine(“Hello!")
 ```

-Similarly, to read from the port, we use `ReadLine()`:
+Similarly, to read from the port, we can use `ReadLine()`:

 ```
 PS> $port.ReadLine()